-Today, on the 1st of August, the Swiss celebrate their national holiday.
+On the 1st of August, the Swiss celebrate their national holiday – probably with Swiss coffee.

 A good occasion to see how our neighbors drink their coffee.
 First of all, some information: